Nora Barnacle: Relationship with Joyce

 Barnacle met Joyce on 10 June 1904 while in Dublin and they had their first romantic liaison on 16 June.
 Joyce later chose 16 June 1904 as the date for the setting for his novel Ulysses and the date has come to be known and celebrated around the world as Bloomsday.
 The 1904 rendezvous began a long relationship that eventually led to marriage in 1931 and continued until Joyce's death.

 Barnacle's and Joyce's relationship was complex.
 They had different personalities, tastes and cultural interests.
 Of their first meeting, she recalled: "I mistook him for a Swedish sailor – His electric blue eyes, yachting cap and plimsolls.
 But when he spoke, well then, I knew him at once for just another Dublin jackeen chatting up a country girl."
 The numerous erotic letters they exchanged suggest they loved each other passionately.
 These are also of interest because of Joyce's lifelong dislike of swearing and crude language.
-Joyce seems to have admired and trusted her, and Barnacle clearly loved Joyce and trusted him enough to agree to leave Ireland with him for the Continent.
+Joyce seems to have admired and trusted her, and Barnacle clearly loved Joyce and trusted him enough to agree to leave Ireland with him for continental Europe.
 In anticipation of the move to Paris, she began studying French.

-In 1904, Barnacle and Joyce left Ireland for continental Europe and the following year set up house in Trieste (at that time in Austria-Hungary).
+In 1904, Barnacle and Joyce left Ireland for Trieste (at that time in Austria-Hungary).
 On 27 June 1905, Nora Barnacle gave birth to a son, Giorgio and later to a daughter, Lucia, on 26 July 1907.
 A miscarriage in 1908 coincided with the beginning of a difficult time for both.
 Though she remained by his side, and the couple were legally married in London in 1931, she complained to her sister both about his personal qualities and his writings.
 In these letters to her sister, she said he drank too much and wasted too much money.
 As for his literary activity, she lamented that his writings were obscure and lacking in sense.
 She was always fiercely proud of him, although she occasionally expressed impatience at his meetings with other artists and admitted she would have preferred him to have been a musician—in his youth, he was a talented singer—rather than a writer.